The 2023 NFL Championship, Super Bowl LVII, is scheduled for Sunday, February 12, 2023. Get FuboTV to make sure you’re all set to watch it!

 What is the best way to stream Super Bowl LVII online?

-That depends on your location and budget.
+The best way to stream the Super Bowl depends on your location and budget.
 If you’re okay with watching it on a phone or tablet, you can go with the $4.99/mo NFL+, which includes all games local to you and the ones nationally telecast.
-Just note that if you want to watch on a bigger screen, you’ll need to log in with a pay TV provider.
+But if you want to watch live on a bigger screen, you’ll need another service.
 We recommend Hulu Live, FuboTV, or one of the other services listed above.

 How can I watch Super Bowl on my phone?